 Steps for good standing posture:

-· Exhale slowly while pulling belly button into the spine.
+- Exhale slowly while pulling the belly button into the spine

 the lungs for deeper breathing)

-· Realign head over shoulders (head not leaning backward).
+- Realign head over shoulders (head not leaning backwards).

 Exercise to enhance good standing posture

 - Stand with your back against a wall with heels several

 - Slowly bend your knees, while pressing the small of your